lucadibello/RxRelay-CheckerFramework/README.md

-# RxRelay-CheckerFramework
+# RxRelay-CheckerFramework<!-- omit in toc -->

+TL;DR: RxRelay extended with *Checker Framework’s Index Checker* to rule out any out-of-bound array access in the code.

 ## Introduction

-This assignment aims to extend the Java type system with the *Checker Framework*[^1].
+This project aims to extend the Java type system with the *Checker Framework*[^1].
 The *Checker Framework* is a powerful tool that integrates with the Java compiler to detect bugs and verify their absence at compile time.
 This is done by pluggable type-checkers, which